MyTurnyet/elmrr-switch/IMPLEMENTATION_PLAN.md

 5. **Industry View**: Industry status and management

 ### Testing Strategy
+- All code files will be fully tested before moving onto writing new code files
 - Unit tests for data models and utilities
 - Integration tests for API endpoints
 - Component tests for React components